hgn/barnowld/README.md

 thing to the system log.
 Log monitoring systems for cloud systems, for example, can trigger a warning when these messages are detected.

-Some scientific publications are available on the Internet.
+Related work: some scientific publications are available on the Internet.
 The problem with these is that they often involve machine learning and other compute intensive requirements or are complex to operate (in terms of CPU resources).
 In addition, the source code is usually not available, why I decided to implement this independently in this form.
-But I am always grateful for
+But I am always grateful for references.
+See section *Related Work* for more information.

 # Implementation Aspects